DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### STEP-RECORDING<a name="steprec"></a>

 Step-recording is a possible way to define notes (semitones) for either melodic and modulation (CV OUT) tracks.
-For melodic tracks, recorded steps are always notes/semitones by names (like F#3, Ab4, C5, etc).
-For modulation tracks, the notes names/alterations/octaves are simply replaced by their respective voltages.
+For melodic tracks, recorded steps are always notes/semitones by names/alterations/octaves, like F#3, Ab4, C5, and so on.
+For modulation tracks, the notes names/alterations/octaves are simply replaced by their corresponding voltages.

-To engage step-recording, press STEP-REC button located in left-side momentary buttons (this button is the 2nd from top, near CLOCK input jack).
+To engage step-recording, press STEP-REC button located in left-side momentary buttons area (it's the second button from top, near CLOCK input jack).

 To finish step-recording session, press EXIT button (this button is the same than used to access module's SETUP).
-Also by selecting a Turing Machine track, or by starting the transport (via voltage on RUN input jack) will disengage the step-recording automatically!
+Also, by selecting a Turing Machine track, or by starting the transport (via applied voltage on **RUN** input jack) will disengage the step-recording automatically!

 While step-recording is active, you'll can either use left-side momentary buttons (in this case, these buttons act as a piano keys), but also via a MIDI controller.
 By using a MIDI controller, you'll can also register velocities (if your MIDI controller supports velocity, if the VEL. input jack is connected to VEL. output jack on MIDI module, and for selected melodic track only).